- the Educational guidelines for the integrated system (Linee pedagogiche per il sistema integrato zerosei) that apply to the whole ECEC system (0-6)

 - to express themselves in a personal way, with creativity and participation and to be sensitive to cultural, language and experience diversity.’

-(Source: Ministry of education, university and research, Indicazioni nazionali per il curricolo della scuola dell'infanzia e del primo ciclo d'istruzione, 2012)
+(Source: Ministero dell'istruzione, dell'università e della ricerca, Indicazioni nazionali per il curricolo della scuola dell'infanzia e del primo ciclo d'istruzione, 2012)

-Starting from school year 2020/2021, the compulsory and cross-curricular subject ‘Civic education’ replaces 'Citizenship and Constitution', introduced in 2009.
-Civic education will also be taught in pre-primary schools with a focus on identity development, respect, health, and well-being of oneself and others.
+Starting from school year 2020/2021, the compulsory and cross-curricular subject ‘civic education’ replaced 'Citizenship and Constitution', introduced in 2009.
+The focus of civic education in preprimary schools is the identity development, as well as respect, health, and well-being of oneself and others.
 The Guidelines on civic education (Annex A to Ministerial Decree 35/2020) recommend the use of play, as well as of educational, didactic and routine activities to lead children in knowledge and respect for the natural and human environment in which they live, for all forms of life and for common goods.
-Teachers will also introduce children to digital devices by recalling positive examples and the risks linked to their use, taking into account children’s age and competences.
+Teachers will also introduce children to digital devices by recalling positive examples and the risks linked to their use, considering children’s age and competences.

 Law 107/2015 and the Decree 65/2017, with the establishment of the integrated system from birth to six years, recognized the educational character of all places that welcome children up to three years of age and work in synergy with the educational action of parents